 Do your eyes often feel dry and uncomfortable?
+Do you find yourself blinking excessively to make your vision clear?
 We live in a hot, dry climate here in the Okanagan, and our eyes will often feel the strain.
 Here at Orchard Park Optometry, our doctors rely on a time-tested, step-wise approach to treating Dry Eye Syndrome.
-Some patients may find relief from the regular use of quality artificial tears, while others may require additional treatment approaches to tackle the problem.
+The key to treatment is finding the cause, which can sometimes be multi-factoral due to the complexity of the ocular surface and the many different environments we are in throughout the day.
+Some patients may find relief from the regular use of quality, preservative-free artificial tears while others may require additional treatment approaches to tackle the problem.

 The short answer is no. Original Visine contains a medication to help temporarily constrict the blood vessels on the front of the eyes.
 If used chronically, you will need to use more and more of the drop to keep the vessels constricted and without using it, you eyes may look more red than before you started, but this would fade with time.